Overview: Shakespeare Mine Project

 Permits and Agreements

-The Shakespeare mine project has all permits required to operate as a direct ship mine, as well as to construct a mineral processing and tailings storage facility on site.
+The Shakespeare mine project has all permits required to operate as a direct ship mine, as well as to construct a mineral processing facility and tailings storage on site.
 These include a Permit to Take Water, Certificate of Approval for noise and air emissions, and a Certificate of Approval for the Shakespeare Mine and Mill co-disposal facility and sedimentation pond for water treatment.
-Ursa Major, a wholly-owned subsidiary, also received acceptance of a certified Closure Plan for the Shakespeare Mine and Mill Project from the Ontario Ministry of Northern Development and Mines (“MNDM”) in 2007.
+The Company has also received acceptance of a certified Closure Plan for the Shakespeare Mine and Mill Project from the Ontario Ministry of Northern Development and Mines (“MNDM”).
 In addition, Ursa Major received a permit from the Ontario Ministry of Natural Resources (“MNR”) for the operation of a gravel pit located approximately 3 km north of the Shakespeare mine project.

 In August 2009, an Impacts and Benefits Agreement (“IBA”) was signed with Sagamok Anishnawbek First Nations (“Sagamok”).
 This IBA remains in effect with Wellgreen Platinum.